 In addition to Social Security and deferred compensation, your income can be supplemented by retirement plan payouts and perhaps the sale of company stock shares to your company.
 You may also have an expense account that can be used as a part-time employee to help offset expenses.

 All of these methods help preserve your Social Security benefits and retirement dollars.
+We offer business tax planning services along with personal tax services.
 Your tax advisor can provide more information.